Morenito88/full_stack_p3/README.md

 How to use
 ------------

-You can start the application by running it in any Python IDE or directly from terminal using the command:
+You can start the application by running it in any Python IDE or directly from terminal using the commands:

     # Go to the project folder
     $ cd /vagrant/catalog